Project-Code-UVA/LinearPlot3D/README.md

 - [A More Advanced React Tutorial](https://www.youtube.com/watch?v=LDB4uaJ87e0): this is a web app project with nice styling using react

 ### ThreeJs
-- I have barely touched ThreeJs before but I am aware that this is the goto library for 3D rendering in the web.
-We will all be researching on 3D rendering on the web along our way through the project
+- I have barely touched ThreeJs before but I am aware that this is the goto library for 3D rendering on the web.
+We will all be researching 3D rendering on the web along our way through the project
 - [Official ThreeJs](https://threejs.org/): This is the official three js website.
 It is a bit hard to navigate but it has a lot of examples.
 - [React Three Fiber](https://r3f.docs.pmnd.rs/getting-started/introduction): This is a react wrapper for three js on react
 - [React Three Fiber Github](https://github.com/pmndrs/react-three-fiber): The official github page for react three fiber contains a good amount of docs and tutorials